npalizban/libmpsse_py/README.md

 Also check: https://ftdichip.com/software-examples/mpsse-projects/libmpsse-spi-examples/

 # Limitation
-Supports windows only.
 Supports SPI interface only.

 # Dependencies
-Need to download libmpsse.dll from FTDI site and copy it at C:\Windows\System32\libmpsse.dll Or change the dll_path variable and point to right location.
+On windows, need to download libmpsse.dll from FTDI site and copy it at C:\Windows\System32\libmpsse.dll.
+If dll is not in this directory or using different platforms, change the dll_path variable inside libmpsse_py.dl and point to right location.

 # Usage example